Alsea de CV : ACQUIRES THE RIGHTS FOR THE DEVELOPMENT OF THE BRAND STARBUCKS IN THE NETHERLANDS, BELGIUM AND LUXEMBOURG | MarketScreener

 DEVELOPMENT OF THE BRAND STARBUCKS IN THE NETHERLANDS, BELGIUM AND LUXEMBOURG

-Mexico City, February 18, 2019 - Alsea, SAB de C.V.
-(BMV: ALSEA *) the leading operator of Quick Service Restaurants, Coffee Shops, and Casual Dining establishments in Latin America and Spain, following the announcement published on October 18, 2018, reports that after completing the required consultation process with the Starbucks Works Council in the Netherlands, a contract was signed with Starbucks to operate and develop establishments of the Starbucks brand in the Netherlands, Belgium and Luxembourg.
+Mexico City, February 25, 2019 - Alsea, SAB de C.V.
+(BMV: ALSEA *) the leading operator of Quick Service Restaurants, Coffee Shops, and Casual Dining establishments in Latin America and Spain, following the announcement published on February 18, 2019, reports that on February 24, 2019, the process for acquiring the rights to operate and develop establishments of the Starbucks brand in the Netherlands, Belgium and Luxembourg was concluded.

-This transaction will result in the acquisition by Alsea of 13 corporate stores in the Netherlands, as well as the rights to service licensed operator relationships in the Netherlands, Belgium and Luxembourg (as of December 30, 2018, there were 95 licensed stores in these territories) and to operate and generate opportunities for expansion of Starbucks stores in the Netherlands, Belgium and Luxembourg territories.
+The agreement, along with the one previously announced regarding the operation of the brand in France, will result in Alsea acquiring 82 corporate units and holding rights for the development of Starbucks stores in France, the Netherlands, Belgium and Luxembourg for a 15-year period, also it includes an option to extend the rights for an additional 5-year period, which would extend the exclusivity until the year 2039.
+Additionally, Alsea agreed to a new development plan for these 4 countries that considers at least 130 new corporate units during the next 5 years; after this period, the parties agreed to review the continuity of a contractual expansion plan.

-The transaction is estimated to be completed by the end of February 2019.
+Through this transaction, Alsea will be expanding its presence with the Starbucks brand in Europe, with more than 450 stores in Alsea licensed markets in the region, and more than 1,450 stores in Alsea's regions globally.

 Disclaimer